Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles

 \section{Introduction}

-Gaussian graphical models are popular unsupervised learning approaches for estimating and uncovering conditional dependence structure between variables or nodes \citep{lauritzen1996graphical}.
-Graphical models have found wide application in systems biology, imaging, finance, and natural language processing, among many others.
-In several of these domains, we do not know the inherent graph structure and seek to learn this from data, a problem called graphical model selection.
+\IEEEPARstart{G}{aussian} graphical models are popular multivariate probability distributions for studying and uncovering conditional dependence relationships between variables or nodes \cite{lauritzen1996graphical}.
+Graphical models have found wide application in systems biology \cite{Sinoquet2013}, computer vision and image processing \cite{JI2020191}, communication and sensor networks \cite{doi:10.1155/2011/928958}, natural language processing \cite{mihalcea_radev_2011}, physics \cite{LEIFER20081899}, and finance \cite{Seregina2022}, among many others.
+In several of these domains, we do not know the inherent graph structure and seek to learn this from data, a problem called graph structural learning or graphical model selection \cite{drton2017structure}.
 With larger and larger data sets in a variety of domains, we are interested in performing graphical model selection on data with a huge number of nodes.
-Consider examples from biomedicine.
-In neuroscience, Gaussian graphical models are often used to learn the functional connectivity between brain regions or neurons \citep{friston2011functional,yatsenko2015improved,chang2019graphical}.
-In fMRI data, the number of brain regions and hence graph nodes can be on the order of tens- to hundreds-of-thousands \citep{friston2011functional} whereas in calcium imaging, the number of neurons or graph nodes in some newer technologies can measure in the tens-of-thousands \citep{stringer2019computational,vinci2019graph}.
+Consider an example from neuroimaging where Gaussian graphical models are often used to learn the functional connectivity between brain regions or neurons \cite{friston2011functional,yatsenko2015improved,chang2019graphical}.
+In fMRI data, the number of brain regions and hence graph nodes can be on the order of tens- to hundreds-of-thousands \cite{friston2011functional} whereas in calcium imaging, the number of neurons or graph nodes in some newer technologies can measure in the tens-of-thousands \cite{stringer2019computational,vinci2019graph}.

-Many existing Gaussian graphical model selection techniques are computationally too cumbersome to be applied in such large data settings.
+Many existing Gaussian graphical model selection techniques are computationally too cumbersome to be applied in such large data settings \cite{hsieh2013bigquic}.
 Further, these techniques require hyperparamter tuning to determine the sparsity or edge set of the graph; this process often creates an insurmountable computational burden for large data.
-Finally, the statistical accuracy of Gaussian graphical model selection methods is known to degrade with a large number of nodes, creating further challenges.
+Finally, the statistical accuracy of Gaussian graphical model selection methods is known to degrade with a large number of nodes, creating further challenges \cite{drton2017structure}.
 In this paper, our goal is to develop a radically different type of computational method for learning the structure of Gaussian graphical models that not only yields statistically more accurate estimation, but is also more scalable for huge data.